The most important metrics to monitor in your online store (and how to improve them) – Part II

 You may guess from its title that AOV stands for the average customer’s spend per order (i.e. the value per transaction – note, not the customer!).
 This is calculated as Total Revenue divided by the Number of Orders.

 AOV supplies very valuable information for driving business decisions such as product pricing, store layout, shipping costs, and how much is spent on advertising.
 It also lets merchants see where their investments are paying off the most for each order.
-You want to see your AOV rise relative to the amount spent by each customer – the more they spend each time they visit your site, the better.
+You want to increase AOV relative to the amount spent by each customer – the more they spend each time they visit your site, the better.

 Average order value, as one of the critical ecommerce metrics, is usually reported in each online store’s analytics and Google Analytics, and is therefore one of the main statistics that comes up on any dashboard.